This Cherry Crisp recipe is the perfect summer dessert. Bake fresh cherries with a simple crumble topping and top with vanilla ice cream.

 Instructions

 - Preheat oven to 375F.
 Pit cherries and slice in half.
+Place in pie plate or oven safe skillet.
 Toss cherries with 1 tbsp brown sugar and 1 tbsp corn starch and set to the side.

-- Prepare crumble topping by mixing all crumble ingredients together.
+- Prepare crumble topping by mixing together the egg, oil, sugar, and vanilla.
+Then, mix in the rolled oats, flour, cinnamon and salt.
 It should be wet and slightly crumbly.

-- Arrange cherries in a standard pie plate and arrange crumble topping on top.
+- Spread crumble topping over top of the cherries.
 Bake at 375F for 30 minutes.

 - Remove from oven and allow to cool for about 15 minutes and then serve with vanilla ice cream or whipped cream